SUDO-AI-3D/zero123plus/README.md

 from PIL import Image
 from diffusers import DiffusionPipeline, EulerAncestralDiscreteScheduler

+try:
     # Load the pipeline
     pipeline = DiffusionPipeline.from_pretrained(
         "sudo-ai/zero123plus-v1.1", custom_pipeline="sudo-ai/zero123plus-pipeline",
         torch_dtype=torch.float16
     )

+    # Specify the required diffusers version
+    # pip install diffusers==0.20.2

     # Feel free to tune the scheduler!
     # `timestep_spacing` parameter is not supported in older versions of `diffusers`
     # so there may be performance degradations
     # We recommend using `diffusers==0.20.2`
     pipeline.scheduler = EulerAncestralDiscreteScheduler.from_config(
         pipeline.scheduler.config, timestep_spacing='trailing'
     )
     pipeline.to('cuda:0')

     # Download an example image.
     cond = Image.open(requests.get("https://d.skis.ltd/nrp/sample-data/lysol.png", stream=True).raw)

     # Run the pipeline!
     result = pipeline(cond, num_inference_steps=75).images[0]
     # for general real and synthetic images of general objects
     # usually it is enough to have around 28 inference steps
     # for images with delicate details like faces (real or anime)
     # you may need 75-100 steps for the details to construct

     result.show()

+    # Save the result with a full file path
     result.save("output.png")
+except Exception as e:
+    print(f"An error occurred: {e}")

 ```

 The above example requires ~5GB VRAM to operate.